 The observed (WOA) total phosphate volume distribution is bimodal (Fig. 1).
-A first mode is characterised by concentrations ranging from 1 to 1.8 mmol m^{-3} , with an associated volume of 20 % of the total ocean.
+A first mode is characterised by concentrations ranging from 1 to 1.8 mmol m-3, with an associated volume of 20% of the total ocean.
 This first mode corresponds mainly to Atlantic waters (Fig. 3), which are characterised by low phosphate values (around 1 mmol m-3) in northern subduction regions, intermediate values (1.5 mmol m-3) in tropical regions and large values (above 2 mmol m-3) in the Southern Atlantic.
-Subduction regions are characterised by a high fraction (0.75) of preformed over total phosphate, as the sink-

-5 ing water mass is young and thus little biological activity occurred since its last contact with the atmosphere.
+Subduction regions are characterised by a high fraction (0.75) of preformed over total phosphate, as the sinking water mass is young and thus little biological activity occurred since its last contact with the atmosphere.
 This fraction is much lower in the tropical regions of the Atlantic, where biological production is high and subsurface waters are older.
-Preformed phosphate is low in the northern high latitude region (0.8 mmol m-3), high in the Southern Atlantic (above 1.3 mmol m-3) and intermediate in tropical waters (1 mmol m-3), where mixing occurs between waters of northern and southern origin.
+Preformed phosphate is low in the northern high latitude region $(0.8 \text{ mmol m}^{-3})$, high in the Southern Atlantic (above 1.3 mmol m-3) and intermediate in tropical waters (1 mmol m-3), where mixing occurs between waters of northern and southern origin.

-The second mode of the total PO_4 volume distribution (Fig. 1, WOA) ranges from 2.2 to 3.5 mmol m-3 and represents 70% of the ocean volume.
-This range of concentrations is typical for subsurface waters of the Southern Ocean and the Pacific Ocean.
-Phosphate concentrations increase when water gets older, e.g., from the Southern

-- Ocean (2.2 mmol m-3) towards the North Pacific, where values reach 3.0 mmol m-3 at intermediate depths, as seen in Fig. 3.
-Preformed phosphate concentrations are relatively constant in the Pacific with values of 1.4 to 1.6 mmol m-3 (Fig. 3b), because in contrast to the Atlantic Ocean, deep waters of the Pacific originate exclusively from the Southern Ocean.
-In contrast, the ratio of preformed over total phosphate decreases from the Southern Ocean (0.75) northwards and reaches minimum values of 0.5 in the - North Pacific, where regenerated PO_4 and total PO_4 concentrations are highest along the Pacific transect.
+The second mode of the total PO4 volume distribution (Fig. 1, WOA) ranges from 2.2 to 3.5 mmol m^{-3} and represents 70% of the ocean volume.
+This range of concentrations is typical for subsurface waters of the Southern Ocean, Indian and Pacific Ocean.
+Phosphate concentrations increase when water gets older, e.g., from the Southern Ocean (2.2 mmol m^{-3}) towards the North Pacific, where values reach 3.0 mmol m^{-3} at intermediate depths, as seen in Fig. 3.
+Preformed phosphate concentrations are relatively constant in the Pacific with values of 1.4 to 1.6 mmol m^{-3} (Fig. 3b), because in contrast to the Atlantic Ocean, deep waters of the Pacific originate exclusively from the Southern Ocean.
+In contrast, the ratio of preformed over total phosphate decreases from the Southern Ocean (0.75) northwards and reaches minimum values of 0.5 in the North Pacific, where regenerated PO_4 and total PO_4 concentrations are highest along the Pacific transect.

 Global mean phosphate concentrations are similar between observations and all the studied models.
-Values range from 2.17 mmol m^{-3} (MPIOM-HAMOCC) to 2.35 (MOM
+Values range from 2.17 mmol m-3 (MPIOM-HAMOCC) to 2.35 (MOM P2A).

-P2A).
 This similarity is not surprising, since all models were initialised with phosphate fields derived from WOA.
 Differences reflect to a large extent the different topographies and resolution used in the different models.
-In order to quantify differences in the PO4 distribution between models and data, we computed a "Volume Class Error", which is the percentage of water simulated in the wrong concentration class compared to the where $V{PO_4(i)}$ is the volume of water for a given modeled or observed phosphate concentration class i and V{ocean} is the total volume of the ocean.
+In order to quantify differences in the PO4 distribution between models and data, we computed a "Volume Class Error", which is the percentage of water simulated in the wrong concentration class compared to the WOA.